 P. O. Box 1700, Jackson, MS 39215-1700

-Public records requests may also be faxed to 601/576-7517.
-The request should be on individual or organization letterhead, clearly marked "Request for Public Records" and should describe in reasonable detail the information sought along with the date and the requestor's name,address, and telephone number.
-If a particular format is desired, then this should be specified.
+You may also submit a request on individual or organization letterhead, clearly marked "Request for Public Records", and describing in reasonable detail the information sought along with the date and the requestor's name, address and telephone number.

-If the legal staff determines that a records request is exempt or privileged under the law, the Public Records Liaison will send a letter of denial and explanation to the requestor.
-Such denials will be kept on file for inspection for at least three years.
-Legal counsel may recommend disapproval of a request because the information was obtained from third parties and contains trade secrets or confidential commercial or financial information.
+If MSDH's internal legal counsel determines that a records request is partially or completely exempt or privileged under law, a letter of explanation will be sent to the requestor.
+Such denials will be kept on file for inspection for at least three (3) years.
+Common reasons for partial or complete denials (or redactions) include: medical records protected under HIPAA, records containing personal information, and agency personnel records.